 New Castle Refractories received a $200,000 Small Business First Loan through the Northwest Commission.
 2 The company also recently closed on a $55,000 City of New Castle Enterprise Zone loan, a $120,000 Pennsylvania Industrial Development Authority loan, and a $ 45,000 Lawrence County Economic Development Corporation loan.
 New Castle Refractories used the money to purchase the plant’s assets, becoming the New Castle Refractories Division of Dixon Ticonderoga Company.

-New Castle Refractories was acquired by RESCO in December 2006.
+RESCO acquired new Castle Refractories in December 2006.
 3 In June 2007, RESCO acquired Shenango Advanced Ceramics in the city.
 4 RESCO closed its New Castle Refractories complex and merged it with the Shenango Advanced Ceramics facility.

 Demolition of the former New Castle Refractories began on March 9, 2016.
 1 The Lawrence County Economic Development Corporation had secured a $1 million grant from the state Department of Community and Economic Development for the demolition and remediation of the site.